ishaansharma/Computer-Vision/README.md

 # Computer Vision
+## I worked on CV and ML Using Tensorflow, Importing Images from webcam, processing images and videos, predicting the content of the image with inception.
-#### I worked on some of the codes, Learned from searching about computer vision online,
+## I Learned from searching about computer vision onlin.
+## Took I will be uploading the code for YOLO soon, its still in beta, and required a lot of processing with the custom annotation files.
+## There is no limit for the application of computer vision.
+So I will be updating this repositary always.

+# Heil Open Source!